Fleas - Treatment Options

 We approach every job individually to ensure we are able to maintain our commitment to providing the best service every time!

-We may also need to schedule a follow up visit to apply further treatment and give more advice.
-Given the many variables involved in effective flea eradication we simply can’t provide a price because every job varies but you should expect treatment to start at $150.00.
+Given the many variables involved in effective flea eradication we simply can’t provide a price because every job varies but you should expect treatment to start at $280.00.

 Our team of experienced technicians will discuss the options with you to ensure we get RID of ’em